 How should I organize my freelancer developer portfolio?

 Your portfolio should be well-organized and easy to navigate.
 You should consider organizing your projects by skill or technology and providing a brief description of each project along with screenshots or a link to a live demo.

 Should I include code samples in my freelancer developer portfolio?

-Yes, including code samples is a great way to showcase your coding skills and to give potential employers or clients an idea of how you approach coding challenges.
-You can include code snippets or link to your GitHub repository.
+Yes, including code samples is a great way to showcase your coding skills and give potential employers or clients an idea of how you approach coding challenges.
+You can include code snippets or links to your GitHub repository.